stacksjs/pickier/docs/rules/no-console.md

 - Consider allowing `console.error` in CLI tools while warning on other calls
 - Wrap logging behind a utility to centralize behavior and enable silencing in production
 - Keep the rule at `warn` during adoption to avoid blocking merges
+- Use environment flags to silence logs in production builds
+- In libraries, forward logs to consumer-provided hooks instead of writing directly

 ## Troubleshooting